benwzj/benwzj.github.io/_posts/2024-02-03-timeout-javascript.md

 So, As a corollary of this sequence we could say that two macrotasks cannot be executed one after the other if, in between, the microtasks tail has elements.

+## FQA

+- common using way in React
+- What happen if not clearInterval();
+- Ensure that execution duration is shorter than interval frequency, using recursion of setTimeout() instead of setInterval()
+- Working with asynchronous functions
+- can be used in worker object becuase they are defined in a shared mixin (WindowOrWorkerGlobalScope)

 ## Reference